 We focus on these three explanations for two reasons.
 First, our three explanations have considerable intuitive appeal.
 When we asked interviewees whether they considered some other explanation more plausible than our three, most replied that ours catch the essence of what happened, and none offered more than the rudiments of an alternative explanation.
 Second, our three explanations are theoretically related in that they represent only moderate deviations from standard two-level game theory.
-Indeed, we show in the fourth section how each explanation can be derived by relaxing one of the assumptions that explicitly or implicitly underlie the two-level game hypothesis that negotiators will consider only such agreements that are ratifiable in all countries.
+Indeed, we show in section 4 how each explanation can be derived by relaxing one of the assumptions which explicitly or implicitly underlie the two-level game hypothesis that negotiators will consider only such agreements that are ratifiable in all countries.

-Although all three explanations received at least some support from interviewees, explanation 1 and (particularly) explanation 3 received more support than explanation 2.
+Although all three explanations received at least some support from interviewees, explanation 1 and (particularly) explanation 3 received more support than explanation 2 did.
 However, while explanation 3 received most support, it also proved most controversial.
 Whereas several interviewees expressed strong support for explanation 3, others voiced harsh criticism.

-The second section reviews relevant previous research and provides a theoretical background.
-The third section describes US ratification requirements.
-The fourth section shows how each of our three explanations can be derived by relaxing one assumption that implicitly or explicitly underlies the hypothesis that negotiators will consider only such agreements that are ratifiable in all countries.
-The fifth section describes our data and research design.
-The sixth, seventh and eighth sections present interviewees' comments and arguments for and against each explanation.
-Finally, the ninth section concludes.
+Section 2 reviews relevant previous research and provides a theoretical background.
+Section 3 describes US ratification requirements.
+Section 4 shows how each of our three explanations can be derived by relaxing one assumption that implicitly or explicitly underlies the hypothesis that negotiators will consider only such agreements that are ratifiable in all countries.
+Section 5 describes our data and research design.
+Sections 6 through 8 present interviewees' comments and arguments for and against each explanation.
+Finally, section 9 concludes.